How Athletes Have Benefited From Yoga Teacher Training in the Past

 Yoga and Injury

 As with many athletes, it was the onset of injury that first prompted James to explore the potential healing benefits of a physical yoga practice.
 He was purportedly suffering from back spasms that he became able to manage and alleviate through yoga.
+This really got me excited to undertake yoga teacher training vancouver.

 Injury is a common issue faced by athletes: practicing a sport requires making the same movements over and over again, leading the involved muscles to become strong in comparison to lesser used muscles.
 When such a strength imbalance occurs between the muscles controlling a given joint—such as the ankle, knee, or hip—that joint’s movement becomes limited.
 Continuing to stress the joint through intense physical activity while its range of motion is reduced can lead to injury.